frnmst/mcmc-comparisons-results/README.md

     $ ./run.sh --four-way-comparison --parallel --max=500000 --graph --test-name='test33_sample:test33_cond_prob'

 What the previous command does it to execute the single tests separately.
+The AMCMC part of the plot is equivalent to this command:

+    $ ./run.sh --test-type=xsb --parallel --max=500000 --graph --test-name=test33_cond_prob

+while the cplint part is equivalent to:

+    $ ./run.sh --test-type=swi --parallel --max=500000 --graph --test-name=test33_sample

 ## Conclusions